Complete Guide to the Best Compression socks for flying 2018

 Mild compression socks (15-20 mmHg) are indicated for the prevention and relief of minor to moderate varicose veins, relief of tired aching legs, relief of minor swelling of feet and legs.

-Moderate compression socks (20-30 mmHg) are indicated for prevention and relief of moderate to severe varicose veins, treatment of moderate to severe lymphoedema and management of active ulcers or pos thrombotic syndrome.
+Moderate compression socks (20-30 mmHg) are indicated for the prevention and relief of moderate to severe varicose veins, treatment of moderate to severe lymphoedema and management of active ulcers or pos thrombotic syndrome.

 Firm compression socks (30-40 mmHg) are indicated for ulcers management, post-thrombotic syndrome.